-Doing a trademark search is important because you need to determine whether another business is already using a trademark that's identical or similar to the business or product name you want to use.
-You don't want to select a business name, print up brochures, run ads, develop a website, and develop a reputation only to be forced to stop using the name.
+Choosing a name for your business or product?
+Doing a trademark search is important for determining whether another business is already using a trademark that's identical or similar to the business or product name you want to use.
+You wouldn't want to select a business name, print up brochures, run ads, develop a website, and develop a reputation only to be forced to stop using the name.

-You can do your own search of trademarks registered with the U.S. Patent and Trademark Office (USPTO) at www.uspto.gov.
 In addition to searching for registered trademarks, you should also do an Internet search to see how and where the name you want is being used.
-Alternately, you may choose to use a fee-based trademark search engine such as Thomson's SAEGIS database at www.thomson-thomson.com.
+Alternately, you may choose to use a fee-based trademark search engine, such as Thomson's SAEGIS database.

 You can also search domain names being used by Web-based businesses at any domain name registrar.
-You can find a list of domain name registrars at ICANN.org, the organization that administers registrations.
+There's a list of domain name registrars at ICANN.org, the large nonprofit organization that administers Internet governance regulations and URL registrations.

 If you decide to work with an attorney when doing a trademark search, you will also get a legal opinion as to whether your proposed mark is legally safe to use.
 For help finding an attorney, see Nolo's Lawyer Directory or the article How to Find an Excellent Lawyer.

 If you are ready to apply for trademark protection, Nolo can file a trademark application on your behalf.
 Our online interactive program gathers all the information needed to create your trademark filing, with practical help at each step.
 For more information or to get started now, see Nolo's Online Trademark Application.